val3r1o/OS10backupFabric/Readme.md

 Ansible Palybook (copyconfig.yml) to keep back up of full fabric (inventory) configuration on /configs</br>
 Topology represent the scenario on GNS3.
 Dell SmartFabric OS10.5.2.3 </br>

+Tha main point of this space is not the Ansible script, rather the Network configuration and possible replication of it.

 Lab includes:

 ACCESS</br>